brendanhay/gogol/gogol-cloudmonitoring/README.md

 ## Description

-A client library for the Google Monitoring.
+A client library for the Google Cloud Monitoring.

 ## Contribute